 Once the LogicModules are imported (assuming all previous setup requirements have been met), the PropertySource will automatically assign the appropriate values to the system.categories property for your Cisco UCS resources.
 This, in turn, will automatically associate the DataSources and data collection will begin.

-In June of 2020, LogicMonitor finalized a new suite of Cisco UCS DataSources.
 The new DataSources query the UCS Manager API for data, whereas the prior suite relied on an SNMP collection method.
 Gathering metrics via the API offers many advantages, including:

-The release of the new API-based suite services to deprecate the legacy SNMP-based DataSources.
 The following table lists the deprecated SNMP modules and maps their functionality to the new API module(s).

 If you are currently monitoring Cisco UCS devices using any of these legacy DataSources, you will not experience data loss upon importing the new DataSources.
 This is because DataSource names have been changed to eliminate module overwriting.